Photo by Ken Lund, Flickr

 - Phone calls - Typically, Congressional websites do not include a directory of staff.
 If you don’t have a contact person for the matter, you can call the general number for the office and the staffer answering the phone will help you identify the right contact person.
 If you are unsure where to call, it’s best to start with the district office.

-- Social media - Although Congressional offices vary in their use of social media, nearly all of them use Facebook and Twitter regularly.
+- Social media - Although Congressional offices vary in their use of social media, nearly all of them use Twitter regularly.
+Many offices have pages on Facebook, Instagram, and other common social media websites.